pohka/Quas-Website/roadmap.md

     * fix all the custom attrs
     * remove need of quas tags
   * dealing events in child components
+  * form handling
+  * handling of animations (entry and exit)
+  * keys, so components and list items don't do unnecessary rerender

 ## important stuff